Vladimir-cyber-dev/IMS-431-Projekt/README.md

 - Feature list with “read more” --> links to Feature page
 - Support button in the Tabbar --> links to Support page
 - Impressum on the bottom of the page --> links to Impressum page
-- Copright by Scent at the bottom
+- Copright by Pique at the bottom